shanecelis/SeawispHunter.RolePlay.Attributes/README.md

 ## License

-This project is released under the MIT license.
+This library is released under the MIT license.

+The samples are released under the Unity Asset Store End User License.
+See sample README for details.

 ## Acknowledgments